garronej/chan-dongle-extended/README.md

 ## Installing node

-Note for 2021: Everything will run smoothly only on Debian 9: Stretch
+Note for 2021: Save yourself some time, at least for developement, **use Debian 9: Stretch**

 ### On armv6 hosts ( raspberry pi 1 )
 ``` bash